 (1) Dispatch of EIM Participating Resources with Nonzero Bid Adders.
 The CAISO’s Security Constrained Economic Dispatch in the Real-Time Unit Commitment and Real-Time Dispatch shall take into account EIM Bid Adders in selecting Energy produced by EIM Participating Resources located in an EIM Entity Balancing Authority Area outside of California for import into the CAISO Balancing Authority Area or other EIM Entity Balancing Authority Areas in California up to the associated MW quantity included in the EIM Bid Adder, but not when selecting EIM Participating Resources to serve Load outside of the combined area of the CAISO Balancing Authority Area and other EIM Entity Balancing Authority Areas within California.

 (2) EIM Participating Resources EIM Bid Adder MW Quantity.
-The CAISO’s Real-Time Unit Commitment and Real-Time Dispatch will limit the maximum EIM Bid Adder MW quantity of an EIM Participating Resource to a value equal to the EIM Participating Resource’s dispatchable Bid range between the EIM Participating Resource’s BASE Schedule and the EIM Participating Resource’s effective upper economic Bid, considering any applicable derates and ancillary services capacity reservations, for the relevant Operating Hour.
+The CAISO’s Real-Time Unit Commitment and Real-Time Dispatch will limit the maximum EIM Bid Adder MW quantity of an EIM Participating Resource to a value equal to the EIM Participating Resource’s dispatchable Bid range between the EIM Participating Resource’s Base Schedule and the EIM Participating Resource’s effective upper economic Bid, considering any applicable derates and ancillary services capacity reservations, for the relevant Operating Hour.

 (3) Dispatch of EIM Participating Resources Bid Adders of Zero.
 The CAISO’s Security Constrained Economic Dispatch in the Real-Time Unit Commitment and Real-Time Dispatch shall not dispatch EIM Participating Resources outside the combined area of the CAISO Balancing Authority Area and other EIM Entity Balancing Authority Areas within California for delivery into the CAISO Balancing Authority Area or other EIM Entity Balancing Authority Areas in California if the MW quantity included in the EIM Bid Adder is zero.

 (c) Effect on Locational Marginal Price.
-Using the methodology described in Appendix C, the CAISO will include the marginal EIM Bid Adder as a negative component in the Locational Marginal Prices for EIM Entity Balancing Authority Areas in addition to those specified in Appendix C and Section 27.
+Using the methodology described in Appendix C, the CAISO will include the Marginal Greenhouse Gas Cost as a negative component in the Locational Marginal Prices for EIM Entity Balancing Authority Areas not subject to a greenhouse compliance obligation under the regulations administered by the California Air Resources Board in addition to those specified in Appendix C and Section 27.

 (d) Notice to EIM Participating Resource.
 The CAISO will notify the EIM Participating Resource Scheduling Coordinator through the Dispatch Instruction of the megawatt quantity of any Energy of an EIM Participating Resource located in an EIM Entity Balancing Authority Area outside of California that is deemed to have been imported into the CAISO Balancing Authority Area or other EIM Entity Balancing Authority Areas in California as a result of the Market Clearing of the Real-Time Market.